AIAScience/mflux-ai-tutorials/model-serving/content.md

     return jsonify(response)
 ```
-The function takes the incoming data and feeds its into the model.
+The function takes the incoming data and feeds it into the model.
 It
 then returns the predictions to the client in JSON format.